notaryproject/.github/CONTRIBUTING.md

 ### Commit

 You should follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to write commit message.
 As the Notary Project repositories enforces the [DCO (Developer Certificate of Origin)](https://github.com/apps/dco) on Pull Requests, contributors are required to sign off that they adhere to those requirements by adding a `Signed-off-by` line to the commit messages.
 Git has even provided a `-s` command line option to append that automatically to your commit messages, please use it when you commit your changes.

-The Notary Project repositories require signed commits, please refer to [commit signatures verification](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification) on signing commits.
+The Notary Project repositories require signed commits, please refer to [SSH commit signature verification](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification#ssh-commit-signature-verification) on signing commits using SSH as it is easy to set up.
+You can find other methods to sign commits in the document [commit signature verification](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification).
 Git has provided a `-S` flag to create a signed commit.

-An example of git commit command:
+An example of `git commit` command:

 ```shell
 git commit -s -S -m <commit_message>